The Hucksters: Plot

-His appointment is at the Kimberly Advertising Agency, with Mr. Kimberly himself (Adolphe Menjou).
-As the two size each other up, they are interrupted by a phone call from Evan Llewellyn Evans (Sydney Greenstreet), the tyrannical, high-volume chief of the Beautee Soap company, the agency's largest account.
-The call throws the staff into turmoil and derails Vic's interview, so he offers to perform an unpleasant task for Kimberly: recruit Mrs. Kay Dorrance (Deborah Kerr), widow of a WWII U.S. general and of noble British birth, for a Beautee soap campaign featuring Manhattan socialites.
+On his way to a job interview at the Kimberly Advertising Agency, Victor spends $35 on a hand-painted necktie to appear sincere.
+The interview is interrupted by a phone call from Evan Llewellyn Evans (Sydney Greenstreet), the demanding head of the agency's largest client, Beautee Soap.
+The call causes chaos, and Victor offers to recruit Mrs. Kay Dorrance (Deborah Kerr), a widow of noble British birth and the wife of a WWII U.S. general, for a Beautee Soap campaign targeting Manhattan socialites.

-A phone call to the Dorrance home misrepresenting himself as being from the "Charity League" gets him an appointment.
-At the elegant Sutton Place townhouse, he rapidly charms Kay into agreeing, learning in the process she is not so well-heeled as the home and address suggest, but when they later arrive at the photo shoot, the Beautee art director produces a layout featuring "a loose and flouncy" negligee.
-Vic overrules the concept and directs a dignified portrait of Kay, in an evening gown, flanked by her children.
+Victor manages to secure an appointment with Kay by pretending to represent the Charity League.
+During their meeting, he quickly charms her into agreeing to participate in the campaign.
+However, when they arrive at the photo shoot, the Beautee art director presents a concept featuring a provocative negligee.
+Victor insists on a more dignified approach and directs a portrait of Kay in an evening gown, surrounded by her children.